KavinKumar-N/Dipiaties-startup/README.md

 ## Acknowledgements
-If you have any doubt or want to contribute feel free to hit me up on (hirthicksofficial@gmail.com) The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.**
+If you have any doubt or want to contribute feel free to hit me up on (kavinkumarofficial@gmail.com) The app uses the Streamlit(<https://github.com/streamlit/streamlit>) library for the user interface.**

+## Future enhancement

+Replacing missing cells with cell therapy

+Cell therapy is one of the biggest hopes for developing a cure for diabetes, especially for type 1 diabetes.
+Replacing the missing insulin-producing cells could potentially recover normal insulin production and cure patients.